 The plan reserves the right to request supporting documentation.
-Claim(s) that do not adhere to coding and billing guidelines may result in a denial or reassigned payment rate.
+Failure to adhere to coding and billing policies may impact claims processing and reimbursement.
 Claims may be reviewed on a case-by-case basis.
 For additional information related to this policy, please refer to the Plan's website or contact your Network Management Office.